signl4/docs/integrations/uipath/uipath.md

 # SIGNL4 Integration with UiPath

+When critical systems fail, SIGNL4 is the fastest way to alert your staff, engineers, IT admins on call and “in the field”.
+SIGNL4 provides reliable notifications via mobile app push, text and voice calls with tracking, escalations and duty scheduling.

+[UiPath](https://www.uipath.com/) is an RPS (Robotic Process Automation) system for automating repetitive tasks to increase efficiency and to free your teams to spend time on work with better returns.

+Pairing UiPath with SIGNL4 can enhance your daily operations with an extension to your team wherever it is.
+The integration does not only allow you to know when a critical issue has occurred but also when it was resolved no matter where you are.

 The integration of UiPath and SIGNL4 is done using a ready-to-use Custom Activity.
 This one generates an alert and sends it to a SIGNL4 team.

 ![uioath-studio](uipath-studio.png)